MiguelDoss/kudo/keps/0022-diagnostics-bundle.md

 `diagnostics.filterSecrets` key.

 There may be other fields that need to be filtered.
-To solve for this, KUDO introduces the `diagnostics.bundles.filters` key in `operator.yaml`, which contains a list of filters that files pass through before writing to disk.
+To solve for this, KUDO introduces the `diagnostics.bundle.filters` key in `operator.yaml`, which contains a list of filters that files pass through before writing to disk.
 Custom filters use either a regular expression or an object reference and JSONPath to derive values to filter.